MomomeYeah/Scrabble-Solver/README.md

 It's not *exactly* the same, because computers have become somewhat faster in the last 30 years [citation needed].

+A useful resource for testing purposes is [Play Scrabble](https://playscrabble.com/word-summit) which has a daily Highest Scoring Word challenge.

 ## Available Scripts

 This project is built using Vite.
 From the project directory, you can run: